Certificate | SC Program: CT.3450

 Units 3

-This course teaches identification, growth habits, culture and ornamental use of commonly used landscape plants adapted to climates of California.
+This course teaches identification, growth habits, culture, and ornamental use of commonly used landscape plants adapted to the climates of California.
 Plant materials from our local region will be emphasized.
 This course is required for an AA or AS degree in Environmental Horticulture.
 This course may be offered in a distance education format.

 Apply Now